 Business & Financial Solutions is a full solutions accounting firm, open year-round.
 We prepare individual income tax returns, and well as all business tax returns.
 And we provide a broad range of accounting and tax services to meet other specific needs of our clients.

 An extension is a way to ask the Internal Revenue Service for more time to file a tax return.
 The deadline to file your 2013 returns is April 15th, except when April 15th falls on the weekend or a federal holiday.
 In this event, the deadline will be on the following business date.
 Form 4868 will extend the deadline by six months for an individual income tax return.
 With an extension, your deadline to file is extended to October 15th.
 An extension of time to file is not an extension of time to pay.
 Tax payments are still due by the deadline.
-Therefore, it is wise to send payment for what you expect you will owe in taxes.
+Therefore, it is wise to send a payment for what you expect you will owe in taxes.

 The penalty is 5% for each month or part of a month that the tax return is late, up to a maximum penalty of 25%.
-If you file your return more than 60 days after the due date or extended due date, the minimum penalty is the smaller of $135 or 100% of the unpaid tax.
-The penalty can be waived at the discretion of the IRS if taxpayer can show that the return was filed late due to a reasonable cause.
+If you file your return more than 60 days after the due date or extended due date, the minimum penalty is smaller than $135 or 100% of the unpaid tax.
+The penalty can be waived at the discretion of the IRS if a taxpayer can show that the return was filed late due to a reasonable cause.
 IRS Form 843 should be completed and filed for the Request for Abatement of Penalty and Interest.